CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

-###  Fit a principal graph:
+####  Fit a principal graph:
 <div class="alert alert-block alert-info">
-Drawing the backbone of the trajectory with EIPLGraph.
-Here the source_node is important to start ranking samples, simply you can choose the start point from control samples.
-It also allows us to rank samples with a disease progression score t = t1, ...,tn, where tl is the ranking of the sample n
+Utilizing the EIPLGraph, we sketch the foundational structure of the trajectory.
+The source_node bears significance as it dictates where the sample ranking begins.
+If you have a clear starting point in mind, such as control samples, you can designate it as the source node.
+This method enables us to rank samples using a disease progression score (t = t1, ..., tn), where tl represents the ranking of the nth sample
 </div>